gopheracademy/gopheracademy-web/content/advent-2016/pachyderm.md

 echo $REPONAME, $deps, $golines
 ```

 This includes the `wc -l` and `go list` commands along with some clean up and things to support [Godep](https://github.com/tools/godep).
-The script will output our metrics given a Github Go project name input to the variable `REPONAME`.
+The script will output our metrics given a GitHub Go project name input to the variable `REPONAME`.
 Note, the metrics are output to `/pfs/out`, which is a way of telling Pachyderm to output something to the output data repository of a pipeline stage (which will be explained further below).
 Our Docker image is simply the `golang` image plus this script:

 ```
 FROM golang